JulianBirch/cljs-ajax/DEVELOPMENT.md

 - Do not run normal project work with `sudo`, or the generated files and caches may become owned by `root`.
 - If you accidentally run build steps as `root`, fix ownership before continuing.
 - Browser tests require headless Chrome or Chromium to be installed and available on `PATH`, or reachable via `CHROME_BIN`.
+- `npm run test:integration` starts a local integration server and then runs the JVM, Node, and browser integration suites against it.